nikhil-ghosh-berkeley/loraplus/README.md

 ```

 ## Examples
-In the `glue/` folder we have code for finetuning models on GLUE using LoRA+.
+In the `glue/` folder we have code for finetuning models on GLUE using LoRA+ which can be used to reproduce results in the paper.
+We also include a notebook `image_classification.ipynb` for demonstrating code usage.

 ### Requirements
 To run the code, first install the requirements using: